K-Means: Getting the Optimal Number of Clusters

 K-Mean silhouette score

-NOTE: The silhouette Method is used in combination with the Elbow Method for a more confident decision.
+NOTE: The silhouette analysis Method is combined with the Elbow Method for a more confident decision.

 What Is Hierarchical Clustering?

-In k-means clustering, the number of clusters that you want to divide your data points into, i.e., the value of K has to be pre-determined, whereas in Hierarchical clustering, data is automatically formed into a tree shape form (dendrogram).
+In k-means clustering, you have to predetermine the number of clusters you want to divide your data points into, i.e., the value of K, whereas in Hierarchical clustering, the data automatically forms a tree shape (dendrogram).

-So how do we decide which clustering to select?
-We choose either of them depending on our problem statement and business requirement.
+So, how do we decide which clustering to select?
+We choose either of them depending on our problem statement and business requirements.

 Hierarchical clustering gives you a deep insight into each step of converging different clusters and creates a dendrogram.
 It helps you to figure out which cluster combination makes more sense.
-The probabilistic models that identify the probability of having clusters in the overall population are considered mixture models.
-K-means is a fast and simple clustering method, but it can sometimes not capture inherent heterogeneity.
-K-means is simple and efficient, it is also used for image segmentation, and it gives good results for much more complex deep neural network algorithms.
+Mixture models are probabilistic models that identify the probability of having clusters in the overall population.
+K-means is a fast and simple clustering method that can sometimes not capture inherent heterogeneity.
+K-means is simple and efficient, and it is also used for image segmentation, providing good results for many more complex deep neural network algorithms.

 Conclusion

-The K-means clustering algorithm is an unsupervised algorithm that is used to find clusters that have not been labeled in the dataset.
-This can be used to confirm business assumptions about what types of groups exist or to identify unknown groups in complex data sets.
-In this tutorial, we learned about how to find optimal numbers of clusters.
+The K-means clustering algorithm is an unsupervised algorithm used to find clusters in the dataset that have not been labelled.
+This method can help confirm business assumptions about the types of existing groups or identify unknown groups in complex datasets.
+In this tutorial, we learned how to find optimal cluster numbers.
+Also, you will learn about the Silhouette Score Kmeans, which tells what that means and how to learn it.

 Key Takeaways